-Kafka is a stream processing software developed by LinkedIn previously and now functioning under Apache foundation.
+Kafka is a stream processing software developed by LinkedIn previously and now functioning under the Apache foundation.
 Kafka is written in Scala, it is a publish-subscribe based messaging system.

-In this tutorial, you will gain knowledge on concepts like Kafka Introduction, messaging system, terminologies, workflow, cluster setup, use-cases and real-time applications.
+In this Kafka tutorial, you will gain knowledge on concepts like Kafka Introduction, messaging system, terminologies, workflow, cluster setup, use-cases and real-time applications.

 What is Apache Kafka

-Apache Kafka is a messaging system which allows interaction between producers and consumers through message-based topics.
+Apache Kafka is a messaging system that allows interaction between producers and consumers through message-based topics.
 Kafka is becoming popular because of the features like easy access, immediate recovery from node failures, fault-tolerant, etc. These features make Apache Kafka suitable for communication, integrating the components of big data systems.
 It is integrated with Apache spark and storm for analyzing the streamed data.
 This tutorial teaches you the Kafa basics, Advantages, Disadvantages, workflow, Installation and basic operations.
 In the end, we will conclude with real-time applications of Kafka.

 Kafka Messaging System